 A CRM will keep track of all your lead and contact information and give you a clear picture of where people are in the sales funnel, so you can reach out at just the right moment to encourage a sale.
 A good CRM will let you quickly add your own leads, and you can also set it up to capture leads from other places (for example, when a potential customer fills out a form on your website).

 With sales, timing is everything—so you can’t just keep a list of contacts in an Excel sheet somewhere and follow up whenever you find a spare moment.
 Steady, timely follow-up is the key to making the sale.
-Consider this: 80% of all sales happen FIVE phone calls after an initial meeting, according to The Marketing Donut.
+Consider this: 80% of all sales happen FIVE phone calls after an initial meeting, according to The Brevet Group.
 If you don’t have a CRM system that reminds you to follow up consistently, those potential sales can vanish.
 Here’s another example of why timing’s so important: A 2015 Velocify study discovered that if you call a new lead within the first minute, it increases your chance of converting them by 391%.
 If you wait 30 minutes, that drops your chances to 62%!

 The nice thing about a CRM is that it automates a huge part of that relationship: it keeps track of contact details, reminds you to reach out at just the right moment, and helps you move prospects through the sales funnel with steady, consistent contact.